 (pic 6-94 / to NW)

-BART APT - WORKSHOP EXIT TO THE APT'S THREE CHAMBERS
+BART WORKSHOP: N-END EXIT TO THE THREE DOMESTIC CHAMBERS OF HIS APT

 (pic 6-94 / to N)

-Looking from the workshop’s exit down steps into Bart's 3-chambered apt, across the first chamber (a general living-room and sitting-place), through the curtained entry to the second (bedroom and wood-store), to a distant glimpse of the third (store and mezzanine sit-place).
+Looking from the workshop’s N-exit down steps into Bart's 3-chambered apt, across the first chamber (a general living-room and sitting-place) and through the curtained entry to the second (a bedroom and wood-store), to a distant glimpse of the third (a store and mezzanine sit-place).

 The luxurious curtains were found in a church skip.
-Their beautiful individual poise arises directly from pragmatic (not aesthetic) usage: the left tucked behind heavy speakers, the right (beside the stove) ribbon-tied.
+The beauty of their individual poise arises directly from pragmatic (not aesthetic) usage: the left tucked behind heavy speakers, the right (beside the stove) ribbon-tied.

 This is a view along the N-wing's E-side conveyor path, through it's entry-gap into the Hall.
 One of the two conveyor paths that cut through the 12 transverse chambers of the N wing (the other is the present 'Gang').